anjandey-tech/NoteApp/README.md

 # NoteApp
-This is the first app I made using Modern Android Development Architecture - Room Database
+This is the Note app I made using Modern Android Development Architecture - Room Database
 Couroutines
 LiveData